Eluded/eluded.github.io/readme.md

 -----------

 The following text is a description of the setup inside Blender.
-This documentation intends to not focus on technical aspects of implementation as it can be subjected to constant change.
+This documentation does not focus on technical aspects since implementation is always subject to change.
 However both [eluded.js](https://github.com/Eluded/eluded.github.io/blob/master/js/eluded.js) and [controls.js](https://github.com/Eluded/eluded.github.io/blob/master/js/controls.js) have inline and function header comments to explain the functionality and approach.
-Furthermore Blend4Web manual and api documentations were an essential part of the development process and also contain wealth of information on library usage in Blender and implementation on the browser.
+Furthermore the Blend4Web manual and api documentation were essential parts of the development process and also contain wealth of information on usage in Blender and implementation on the browser.

 ![](media/image2.png)

 Eluded follows a circular pattern at the end of which all animated variables and parameters are reset to their initial state.
-As a consequent this behavior results in a looping experience.
+As a consequence this behavior results in a looping experience.
 The scene contains three polygonal objects including the tunnel, shrub, and sphere.